What are Markup Tools?

 What's the difference between BugHerd and Usersnap?

-Which markup tools integrate with Figma?
+Which mark up tools integrate with Figma?

-Can markup tools capture technical browser information?
+Can mark up tools capture technical browser information?

 Ditch confusing email chains and switch to effortless, visual markup.
 Try BugHerd today, sign up for your free trial or book a 1:1 demo with our experts, and see how quickly client chaos turns into clarity.